TuongDoan/http-button-pcf/README.md

 This component executes HTTP requests directly in the user’s browser, which means it does not comply with Power Platform Data Loss Prevention (DLP) policies.

-Although using this component does not make your app premium, you are still expected to have a premium license, as it enables functionality similar to HTTP actions by making calls locally from the front end.

 ➡️ Please use this component at your own risk, especially in environments with strict governance, security, or compliance requirements.

 I recommend using it only with trusted APIs and avoiding sensitive or confidential data in ungoverned environments.